The Wellington region is at Alert Level 2. Massey COVID-19 information.

 Why Peer Review

 Massey University is committed to providing an exceptional and distinctive learning experience for all students.
-As part of this commitment we have the choice of centrally policing the quality of our paper offerings or promoting a culture of quality where staff and discipline groups take responsibility for making continuous enhancements to their teaching and paper design.
+As part of this commitment we have the choice of centrally policing the quality of our course offerings or promoting a culture of quality where staff and discipline groups take responsibility for making continuous enhancements to their teaching and course design.

 Peer review is playing an increasingly central role in providing constructive feedback about the quality of teaching within university environments.
 After all, peer review has been the long-accepted method of judging the quality of scholarly activity.
 In recent years, university-level teaching has been reconceptualised in terms of the notion of scholarship and this has brought with it the need to include the views of peers in decisions about quality.